vortex-exoplanet/VIP/paper.md

 [@Milli:2017;  @Hirsch:2019;  @Ubeira:2020], their characterization
 [@Wertz:2017;  @Delorme:2017;  @Christiaens:2018;  @Christiaens:2019], the study
 of planet formation [@Ruane:2017;  @Reggiani:2018;  @Mauco:2020;  @Toci:2020],
-the study of high-mass star formation [@Rainot:2020;  @Rainot:2022], or the development of new high-contrast imaging algorithms [@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
-Given the rapid expansion of ``VIP``, we summarize here all novelties that were brought to the package over the past five years.
+the study of high-mass star formation [@Rainot:2020;  @Rainot:2022] ,the study of debris disks [@Milli:2017b; @Milli:2019], or the development of new high-contrast imaging algorithms
+[@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
+Given the
+rapid expansion of ``VIP``, we summarize here all novelties that were brought to the package over the past five years.